80211bSDR/LinkLayer-MATLAB/README.md

 This work is supported by **MathWorks under the Development-Collaboration Research Grant**.
 We would like to thank Mike McLernon and Ethem Sozer for their continued support on this project.
 We would also like to thank Taylor Skilling for his support with the experiments.

 This code is licensed under the LGPLv3 license.
-Please feel free to use this simulator in your research and development works.
-We would appreciate a citation to the paper below when this codebase is helpful in obtaining results in your future publications.
+Please feel free to use the code in your research and development works.
+We would appreciate a citation to the paper below when this code is helpful in obtaining results in your future publications.

 **Publication for citation:**
 Ramanathan Subramanian, Benjamin Drozdenko, Eric Doyle, Rameez Ahmed, Miriam Leeser, and Kaushik Chowdhury, "*High-Level System Design of IEEE 802.11b Standard-Compliant Link Layer for MATLAB-based SDR*", accepted on March 3rd, 2016 for publication in IEEE Access Journal.